Japanese aircraft carrier Akagi: Pearl Harbor and subsequent operations

 In preparation for the attack, the ship was anchored at Ariake Bay, Kyushu beginning in September 1941 while her aircraft were based at Kagoshima to train with the other 1st Air Fleet air units for the Pearl Harbor operation.
 Once preparations and training were completed, Akagi assembled with the rest of the First Air Fleet at Hitokappu Bay in the Kuril Islands on 22 November 1941.
 The ships departed on 26 November 1941 for Hawaii.

 Commanded by Captain Kiichi Hasegawa, Akagi was Vice Admiral Chūichi Nagumo's flagship for the striking force for the attack on Pearl Harbor that attempted to cripple the United States Pacific Fleet.
 Akagi and the other five carriers, from a position 230 nmi north of Oahu, launched two waves of aircraft on the morning of 7 December 1941.
 In the first wave, 27 Nakajima B5N "Kate" torpedo bombers from Akagi torpedoed the battleships Oklahoma, West Virginia, and California while 9 of the ship's Mitsubishi A6M Zeros attacked the air base at Hickam Field.
 In the second wave, 18 Aichi D3A "Val" dive bombers from the carrier targeted the battleships Maryland and Pennsylvania, the light cruiser Raleigh, the destroyer Shaw, and the fleet oiler Neosho while nine "Zeros" attacked various American airfields.
-One of the carrier's Zeros was shot down by American anti-aircraft guns during the first wave attack, killing its pilot.
+One of the carrier's Zeros was shot down by American anti-aircraft guns during the first wave attack, killing its pilot, while four D3As were shot down in the second wave.
 In addition to the aircraft which participated in the raid, three of the carrier's fighters were assigned to the CAP.
 One of the carrier's Zero fighters attacked a Boeing B-17 Flying Fortress heavy bomber that had just arrived from the mainland, setting it on fire as it landed at Hickam, killing one of its crew.